Veterinary Nurses vs. Vet Technicians: What's the Difference?

 What do Vet Techs do?

 Animal care professionals are known as veterinary technicians.
 They work under a veterinarian's supervision and perform various medical tasks.
-A vet tech's job duties may include:

 - Preparing animals for surgery